(Last Updated on : 14/05/2019)

-Celebration of Raksha Bandhan
+Celebration of Raksha Bandhan in Different States

 .
 After the ceremony, sweets

 and sweet coconut rice

 , are served.

 In North India, Rakhi Purnima is called Kajri Purnima or Kajri Navami.
-It is a season when wheat or barley is sown.
-Farmers worship Goddess Bhagwati for a good crop.
-It is called Saluno in Haryana
+It is a season when wheat or barley is sown and the farmers worship Goddess

 .
 In Gujarat, on the Rakhi Purnima, they offer water and pray to Lord Shiva